freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/troughs.md

 Instead of a *Switch Count* like the previous types, you select a *Switch Position*, which is the position in the ball stack at which the ball farthest away from the eject coil sits.

 *The animation shows a 6-ball trough filled with six balls.
 It starts by ejecting a ball, followed by draining that ball.
-The ball stays in the drain.*
+The ball stays in the drain until the entry coil activates, which makes the ball roll over to the ball stack.*

 ### Classic single ball